guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-2.md

   <em>Mitla</em>
 </div>

 We we took a slow *caminoseta* to the falls.
 The road was broken up but beautiful and we saw clouds hanging over our destination in the next valley.
+Parul, in her typical way, started fretting over how the entire experience would be dampened by the rains :expressionless:

 <div class="postimg">
   <div class="grid">